wallarm/product-documentation/docs/latest/admin-en/configuration-guides/envoy/fine-tuning.md

 !!! info "Definition level"
     For more flexible protection level, this section can be overridden on the route or virtual host level:

-    * on the route level:
+    * on the route level

         ```
         routes: